A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-very-simple-web-page-1908.md

 ## The Preview window
-In the window below `index.html` is the 'Preview' window.
+Below `index.html` is the 'Preview' window.
 This shows what happens when your browser runs the web page.

 Go ahead and change the `Hello there!!!` text to something else.
 Next, press the 'Reload Preview' button in the preview window.